apache/struts-site/source/core-developers/interceptors.md

 {% remote_file_content https://raw.githubusercontent.com/apache/struts/master/core/src/main/resources/struts-default.xml %}
 {% endhighlight %}

-Since the `struts-default.xml` is included in the application's configuration by default, all of the predefined interceptors and stacks are available "out of the box".
+Since the `struts-default.xml` is included in the application's configuration by default, all the predefined interceptors and stacks are available "out of the box".

 ## Framework Interceptors